Logiqx/gps-details/docs/devices/motion/rate/windfoiling/README.md

 The basic conclusions are as follows:

 - If you want to record accurate speed data for jerky motion, then you must choose a suitable logging frequency.
-- 5 Hz appears to work well for windsurfing and windfoiling and will faithfully record arm movements .
+  - 5 Hz appears to work well for windsurfing and windfoiling and faithfully captures arm movements.
-- 5 Hz and 10 Hz will include arm movements / pumping and are also susceptible to noise, which was evident during the static testing.
+  - 5 Hz and 10 Hz are also more prone to random noise, which was clearly evident during the static testing.

-- Individual readings that call themselves "max" speed should not be taken literally, but max 2s is probably a good proxy of the true vMax.
+- Individual readings calling themselves "max" speed should not be taken literally, since they are not just the board speed.
+  - The maximum 2s within 5 Hz and 10 Hz data is probably a good proxy of the true vMax, not individual readings.

 #### Todo

-Another tests session might look to do the following:
+Future sessions might look to perform the following tests:

-- Wear 1 / 2 / 5 Hz devices on arms to see if 2 Hz device is also missing the details shown by 5 / 10 Hz devices.
+- Wear 1 Hz + 2 Hz + 5 Hz devices on both arms to see if the 2 Hz data is also missing the details present in 5 Hz / 10 Hz data.
-- Attach 10 Hz devices to the back footstraps, to determine how much of the detail from 5 / 10 Hz is arm movement.
+- Attach 10 Hz devices to the back foot straps, hopefully providing some insight into whether 5 Hz / 10 Hz data includes arm movements.
+  - This may be particularly clear during periods of sustained flight on the foil, when the board speed feels relatively constant.